Read the Welcome message in English, Korean, Japanese, and Spanish.

 Our community lands on many top 10 lists for reasons we’ve all heard.
 On the flip side, many of my friends and colleagues who are people of color and I have had not-so-positive experiences.
 Some have experienced racism, racial profiling and discrimination.
 Some have been vocal; others silent.
 Some have moved away and returned; others will never return.

 On a happier note, I’m glad to see many businesses displaying signs such as “All Are Welcome Here” (Thank you, Toolbox Creative!) and “Safe Zone: This space respects all aspect of people, including race, ethnicity, sexual orientation, gender expression, age, religion and ability” (Thank you, Happy Lucky’s Teahouse!)

-If you like what Diverse Fort Collins is about, please consider supporting us with your time (volunteer) or money (sponsor)(watch for PayPal and other links coming soon.)
-We seek volunteers to help with strategic planning, event coordination, writing guest blog posts, etc.
+If you like what Diverse Fort Collins is about, please consider supporting us with your time (volunteer) or money (sponsor).
+We seek volunteers to help with event coordination, website content development, writing guest Community Voices guest commentaries, strategic planning, technology, sponsorships, etc.